 Although human trafficking sits at the intersection of many global trends – such as migration, security, organized crime and global business operations – anti-slavery programs rarely tackle the problem with an integrated approach at the macro level.
 While many outstanding efforts are underway, they are often constrained by minimal funding and limited coordination and collaboration between on-the-ground implementers across multiple sectors.
 Corruption, discrimination, and entrenched societal norms often play a role in preventing positive change.
 In addition, limited and inconsistent data collection becomes a barrier to informing and implementing strategies that effectively leverage resources and sustainably disrupt modern slavery.

-GFEMS is designed to respond to these constraints, as a bold public-private partnership designed to mobilize a coherent global strategy to eradicate modern slavery.
+GFEMS responds to these constraints by forging public-private partnerships that mobilize a coherent global strategy to eradicate modern slavery.
 The Fund is executing six major workstreams:

 GFEMS will leverage strategic partnerships across public and private sectors towards this work.

 The Fund’s grantmaking will catalyze reductions in slavery prevalence in communities and industries in three interconnected areas designed to work holistically to cut off slavery:

 Effective rule of law ending impunity and delivering justice for all forms of trafficking through effective laws/policies, criminal proceedings, and civil remedies